getodk/central-backend/docs/api.md

 #### Getting Draft Form Schema Fields [GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/fields{?odata}]

-Identical to the [same request](/reference/forms-and-submissions/'-individual-form/retrieving-form-schema-fields) for the root Form, but will return the fields related to the current Draft version.
+Identical to the [same request](/reference/forms-and-submissions/'-individual-form/retrieving-form-schema-fields) for the published Form, but will return the fields related to the current Draft version.

 + Parameters
     + odata: `false` (boolean, optional) - If set to `true`, will sanitize field names.